Humboldt-WI/blog/content/research/information_systems_1920/output2.md

 # Data Exploration and Preparation

 Our dataset contains all purchases made in an unspecified grocery chain made between April 2015 and March 2017 in Germany.
 The information available to us is the user ID, shopping basket ID, product description, category and sub-category of the product, price and date of purchase.
+Our data is classified into 119 categories (e.g. Fruits) and 911 unique subcategories (e.g. Apples).

 ### Read in data

-Here we seperate our file into chunks and drop rows that have NA in the article_text and user_id columns.
+Here we seperate our file into chunks and drop rows that have no value for item description or user ID.
 Since we will be estimating individual preferences and item attributes, we require these two columns for the model.

 ```